Sustainability

 Process for Evaluation of the Effectiveness of the Board of Directors

 To guarantee objective analysis, the consolidation of the survey and analysis of results are tasked to external consultants.
 The Board of Directors' secretariat conducts analysis using the consolidated data.
-A cycle is then implemented whereby analysis results, improvement measures, and other information is reported to and discussed by the Board of Directors, improvement measures are implemented, and then re-evaluation takes place in the following year.
+A cycle is then implemented whereby analysis results, improvement measures, and other information is reported to and discussed by the Board of Directors, improvement measures are implemented, and re-evaluation is then conducted in the following year.

 PDCA diagram of question design for measuring effectiveness